vanzonr/rarray/README.md

    make install

+or

+   make install PREFIX=<BASEDIR>

+The latter will copy the header files to <BASEDIR>/include.

 Be aware that the Makefile has not been extensively tested.

 The rarray library has been tested with the GNU g++ compiler version